 For the protection of laboratory animals, all animal experiments are strictly regulated in Germany and have to pass a detailed and very strict application process.
 The respective authorities thoroughly evaluate, that the experiments are methodologically without any alternative, the animal is affected as little as possible, and the number of animals is reduced to the minimum amount necessary.

-Importantly, every Leibniz Institute working with animal models has an Animal Welfare Committee as well as an Animal Welfare Officer that monitor compliance with the regulations.
+Importantly, every Leibniz Institute working with animal models has an Animal Welfare Committee as well as at least one Animal Welfare Officer that monitor compliance with the regulations.

-For further details and explaining videos on animal research in the Leibniz Association, see the website "Tierversuche in der Leibniz-Gemeinschaft"
+For further details on animal research in the Leibniz Association, see this website.

-At FLI, we work with the following animals:
+At FLI, we work with the following model systems: